lambdaclass/elephant_in_the_room/README.md

 * [npm](https://docs.npmjs.com/cli/install)

 ### How to run the server locally
-Run the website with two commands:
+Run the website the following commands:

+- `make deps`: install project dependencies.
 - `make ops`: starts the database.
-- `make clean_db_init`: fills the database with random data.
+- `make clean_init_db`: fills the database with random data.
 - `make dev`: starts the web server.